 - On June 12, John Winthrop and the Massachusetts Bay Company reach the New World and land in Salem but the village can’t accommodate all of the new settlers so they continue on to Charlestown and eventually settle in Boston.

-- The Old Burying Point Cemetery, now known as the Charter Street Cemetery, is established.
+- The Old Burying Point Cemetery, also known as the Charter Street Cemetery, is established.

 - On November 14, Judge Jonathan Corwin is born in Salem.